-Lion is currently enrolled in the first year of the Methodology & Statistics Master's program.
+Lion is currently enrolled in the second year of the Methodology & Statistics Master's program.
 Prior to that, he obtained a Bachelor's degree in Political Science at the University of Bremen.
 In 2016, he resided at the Latin American Social Science Institute (FLACSO) as a visiting researcher.

 Methodically, he is interested in Bayesian Statistics and techniques for causal inference using observational data.
 His subsantial work has focused on trust, political attitudes and their interrelation with political action.